phineas77/Skupinsko-vedenje/README.md

 ### Overview

-In this project, we implement the herding algorithm using fuzzy logic for project FRIsheeping.
-We also extend already existing model by adding fuzzy logic.
+In this project, we enrichen the FRIsheeping project with an implement of the herding algorithm using fuzzy logic.
+We reuse part of the code to improve existing model by adding fuzzy logic.

 The following articles serve as a strong starting point on herding algorithms; ["Shepherding Heterogeneous Flock with Model-Based Discrimination"](https://arxiv.org/pdf/2210.11055.pdf) and [Optimal Shepherding and Transport of a Flock](https://arxiv.org/pdf/2211.04352.pdf).
 In addition to the core dynamics of agents and shepherds in herding scenarios, these articles also provide some mathematical background and an overview of possible implementation methods.